 For those who want to diversify their investments, own an underlying hard asset, not have to deal with maintenance and tenants, and take advantage of lower valuations and higher rental yields across the country, take a look at Fundrise.
 It's free to sign up and explore.

-About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $200,000 a year in passive income.
+Sam began investing his own money ever since he opened an online brokerage account in 1995.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $380,000 a year in passive income.
 He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.